Boredletsgo/Boredletsgo/README.md

-- 👋 Hi, I’m @Boredletsgo
+- 👋 Hi, I’m @Boredletsgo!!
-- 👀 I’m interested in data science and IoT
+- 👀 I’m interested in Data analysis, Web development and IoT.
-- 🌱 I’m currently learning game development
+- 🌱 I’m currently learning UI/UX designing.
-- 💞️ I’m looking to collaborate on any field
+- 💞️ I’m looking to collaborate on any field.
-- 📫 How to reach me, my Email Id!!
+- 📫 You can reach me through my Email ID.

 <!---
 Boredletsgo/Boredletsgo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.